-A copy of any application form the fund will employ.
+A copy of any application form that the fund will employ.

 Derogations or modifications

-The onus is on the applicant to identity if it needs to apply for derogations from or modifications of the rules.
+The onus is on the applicant to identify whether there is a need to apply for derogations from, or modifications of, the rules.
 Detailed requests are to be made at this stage explaining the necessity and demonstrating how investor protection will be maintained.

-The non-refundable application fee is payable at this stage.
-Fees
+The fee is non-refundable and is payable at this stage.

-If all of the proposals appear acceptable, the fund will receive a letter granting Interim Authorisation.
-If Interim Authorisation cannot be granted, a letter requesting further information or clarification will be sent.
+If all the proposals appear acceptable, the fund will receive a letter granting Interim Authorisation.
+If Interim Authorisation cannot be granted, a letter requesting further information and/or clarification will be sent.